TestCodeRepeat/paperlyzerapp/Readme.md

 A Ktor/JVM application for long-running processes in the cloud, querying & processing large datasets against the APIs of academic research paper stores.

 This deployed application can be controlled via websocket commands.

-Required to run:
+### Required to run:

 - a MongoDB database (local/cloud)
   - a developer API key from Semantic Scholar
   - a developer API key from [https://gender-api.com/][https://gender-api.com/]
   - an initial batch of papers from Web of Science as a `.tsv` file.

+### Websocket Commands
+`ws://localhost:8080/allthethings`

+`stats` `start` `stop` `reset`

+Once running either locally or in the cloud, trigger processes by connecting via Web socket and send plain text commands from a basic websocket client.

-(See `PaperlyzerApp.kt`, `Sockets.kt` & `/tests` for initial implementations)
+See `PaperlyzerApp.kt`, `Sockets.kt` & `/tests` for initial implementations

 [https://gender-api.com/]: https://gender-api.com/